 Evaluation of the Social Care Commitment phase 2

 The Social Care Commitment is the sector’s promise to provide people who need care and support with high quality services.
 The report presents findings from phase 2 of the evaluation which took place between June and October 2015.

 An independent evaluation of the commitment was carried out and conclusions include:

 - employers are happy with the design of the commitment, its content, the support materials and additional assistance available via the support team

 - consultations with employers who have begun but not yet completed the sign up process suggest that time continues to be the main barrier to progressing to sign up, rather than any flaws with the commitment itself or its delivery.

-Download the key findings and the full evaluation report.
+Download the key findings and the executive summary.

 Evaluation of the registered managers' networks

 Registered managers' networks aim to reduce isolation at a local level by offering peer support.
 They also give registered managers the opportunity to speak to people who can assist with the quality agenda, like commissioners and regulators.

 This evaluation investigated whether registered managers were finding the networks helpful and what we could do to improve them by asking 143 attendees to answer evaluation questions.